Farnborough Airshow

 Coanda on the right

-As a tribute to Henri Coanda and his 1910 aircraft, S & C Thermofluids has produce a model based on that 1910 aircraft designed also to demonstrate the Coanda effect.
+As a tribute to Henri Coanda and his 1910 aircraft, S & C Thermofluids produced a model based on that 1910 aircraft designed also to demonstrate the Coanda effect.

 Coanda on the right

-S & C Thermofluids will be displaying this model at the 2010 Farnborough International Airshow on top of our brochure rack located at the West of England Aerospace Forum (WEAF) stand (H1/B16).
-We are hoping this model will be available as a product by mid 2011.
+S & C Thermofluids displayed this model at the 2010 Farnborough International Airshow on top of our brochure rack located at the West of England Aerospace Forum (WEAF) stand.